 The right outdoor gear can make or break your plans, which is why we take the time to do the research, providing you with the best information to choose the most reliable outdoor gear.
-Today we want to analyze polyester as a hiking material used for gear and clothing.

 The first of these is sweat.
 No matter the conditions, you will sweat some when hiking, which is your body’s natural response to exertion.